2021 Vault Rankings

 Perkins Coie is a full-service firm with a range of practices.
-Business practices include emerging companies, mergers and acquisitions and corporate securities; litigation practices range from privacy and data security to white collar investigations and defense; and IP practices focus on patent prosecution, patent litigation and trademark.
-Other significant practices include political law, product liability, environmental, real estate and trusts and estates.
+Business practices include emerging companies, mergers and acquisition; and corporate securities; litigation practices range from privacy and data security to white collar investigations and defense; and IP practices focus on patent prosecution, patent litigation, and trademark.
+Other significant practices include political law, product liability, environmental, real estate, and trusts and estates.

 The firm has one of the largest and most prestigious political law groups in the country.
 Its lawyers have experience advising on campaign finance, corporate political matters, voting rights, tax-exempt organizations, election-related litigation, and more.
 The firm is a regular before the Federal Election Commission and has represented clients ranging from political parties and affiliated committees to political candidates and elected officials to Super PACs and tax-exempt organizations to trade associations and lobbying firms, and more.
 During the last presidential administration, the firm represented President Barack Obama in his personal matters and federally required financial disclosure reports.

 Perkins Coie has become a go-to firm for tech startups over the past few decades.
 Some of the firm’s recent clients include Boeing in its partnership with Aerion; Skyward in its acquisition by Verizon Communications Inc., and InfoSonics Corporation in its merger with Cooltech Holding Corp.
 The firm has courted new startup clients through its “startupPerColator” website that helps new companies generate the legal documents needed to form a Delaware “C” corporation free of charge.
 And through its Le[a]dBetter program, the firm offers a 15 percent discount off its hourly rates to tech startups with at least one woman in a leadership position, helping to even the playing field in a male-dominated industry.